GilAlvez/a3-test/README.md

 - Portrait orientation support
 - Favorites are stored locally
 - Option to launch the GitHub page for each repository by tapping on it
-- Improved performance by reducing unnecessary re-renders in the FutureBuilder widget

 ## Screenshots